programmes offered in the acupuncture pregnancy clinic

 The environment that eggs occupy during their lengthy maturation process in the ovary has an impact on what shape they are in before meeting a sperm (with or without an IVF embryologist in attendance).
 They need a good blood supply, the right nutrients, the right hormone signals and the capacity to supply enough energy to the embryo.

 This has important implications, particularly for eggs that are coming from slightly older ovaries (and possibly for eggs coming from women with PCOS or endometriosis).
-While no treatment can turn back the clock, or change the DNA, acupuncture and herbs can be used in an attempt to rejuvenate some oocyte characteristics by improving delivery of nutrition to the developing egg and enhancing its capacity to make energy.
+While no treatment can turn back the clock, or change the DNA, looking after the follicular environment that the eggs develop in can pay dividends.

 One of the things mentioned a lot in a traditional Chinese medicine gynaecology textbook, including the chapter on fertility, is the term “Regulating the Cycle”.
 What this refers to is the ideal of a 28 day menstrual cycle (give or take a few days), and a regular ovulation occurring around the middle of that cycle.
 This is one of the first aims of much TCM treatment of gynaecological disorders.
 A regular menstrual cycle is an indication of good ovary function and good hormone balance.